Isaiah 41 – Fear Not

 i.
 The problem is that while those who wait upon the LORD have the LORD’s limitless strength, those from distant lands have no god of strength to help them.
 “The repetition of the phrase ‘renew their strength’ (cf. 40:31) may well be ironic.
 Perhaps as the exiles renew their strength in the true God, so the nations are ironically exhorted to do the same – but in their man-made deities!”
 (Grogan)

 c.
-Let them come near, then let them speak: God will allow the idol worshippers of all the world come before Him and justify their idolatry.
-They will have the opportunity to speak, though they must enter His courtroom in silence, out of respect of His majesty.
+Let them come near, then let them speak: God will allow the idol worshippers of all the world to come before Him and justify their idolatry.
+They will have the opportunity to speak, though they must enter His courtroom in silence, out of respect for His majesty.

 2. (2-4) God reasons with the coastlands.

 Who raised up one from the east?

 Who in righteousness called him to His feet?

 Who gave the nations before him,

 And made him rule over kings?

 Who gave them as the dust to his sword,